 This is a Bushwick bar/restaurant (by the Jefferson L) that specializes in Basque-style cider and food.
 The restaurant does a two-and-half hour, five-course tasting for $37 where you can try chorizo that’s braised in their own cider.
 If you’re not quite ready to make that commitment, come to the bar for housemade cider and snacks.

-We checked out Brooklyn Cider House and put it on our Hit List.
+We checked out Brooklyn Cider House and wrote a review.